 INKAA believes that being a creative can be rewarding and even sustainable as part of one’s career path and not just a hobby.
 Moreover, INKAA understands the positive social, economic and even political impact that the arts can have on a local community; especially when communities value local artists and artisans and help support small business owners.

-We need your help to continue helping others.
+We need your help to continue helping empower others.

 $4,600 gets us into our new space.